empathyco/x/packages/eslint-plugin-x/README.md

 ### Installation

-You can install the linter plugin using NPM:
+You can install the linter plugin using pnpm:

 ```
-npm install @empathyco/eslint-plugin-x --save-dev
+pnpm install @empathyco/eslint-plugin-x --dev
 ```

 The plugin offers different levels of configuration depending on the plugins and rules we want to